ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkRenderPassStripeSubmitInfoARM.md

 views in the view mask.
 In a render pass instance with `layerCount` greater than 1, the stripe includes all layers.

+Render pass instances that specify the `VK_RENDERING_RESUMING_BIT` will not have any elements of `pStripeSemaphoreInfos` mapped to them.
+Instead, for suspending and resuming render pass instances, this mapping is done for the first suspending render pass instance, and the per-stripe semaphores are only signaled for the last resuming render pass instance.

 Valid Usage

 - <a href="#VUID-VkRenderPassStripeSubmitInfoARM-semaphore-09447"